21 Day New Zealand North to South Private Guided Tour

 Activity Option: Lord of the Rings Tour.

-Day 11 Interislander Ferry + Kaikoura
+Day 11 Wellington to Picton Cook Strait Ferry > Kaikoura

-Sailing time Wellington to Picton – 3 hours
+Sailing time Wellington to Picton – 3.5 hours

-Travel time Picton to Kaikoura – 2 hours
+Travel time Picton to Kaikoura – 2.5 hours

-It’s all about the journey today as you board the Interislander Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
+It’s all about the journey today as you board the Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
 Your New Zealand guided tour continues on the South Island as you enjoy the coastal drive along the East Coast to Kaikoura.
 Drive through Marlborough, recognised internationally for its distinctive, Sauvignon Blanc.
 Option to stop at one or more cellar doors to buy some delicious Marlborough wines.

 Kaikoura is a stunning coastal township offering a backdrop of majestic mountains.
 Kaikoura, being an important fishing port, is a mecca for seafood lovers.
 Local specialties include blue cod, paua (abalone) and of course crayfish (lobster).